 In 2016, Olivia qualified to junior international elite after finishing third in the all-around and second on vault and floor exercise at the KPAC Elite National Qualifier.
 A few weeks later, she competed at the State Championships and won the all-around title with a 38.350 and place first on balance beam and second on vault and floor exercise.
 In May, Olivia competed at the American Classic in Huntsville, TX where she earned a silver medal on floor exercise.
 In June, she traveled to Hartford, CT for the Secret US Classic where she finished seventh on floor exercise and 12th on balance beam.
 She narrowly missed qualifying to the P&G Championships.

-Olivia trains 37 hours per week at Stars Gymnastics Training Center in Houston, TX under coaches Dan and Ashly Baker.
-She would like to qualify to the P&G Championships and make the US National Team.
-Her long-term goal is to obtain a Division I college gymnastics scholarship.
+Olivia trains 37 hours per week at World Champions Centre in Spring, TX under coaches Laurent Landi and Cecile Canqueteau-Landi.
+She would like to make the US National Team.
+Olivia verbally committed to Auburn University for the 2020-2021 school year.